 This means that a dependent who doesn’t qualify under a regular group plan, may qualify under the HCSA.

 On January 1st, 2020 your HCSA will refresh based on the Flex Option you have chosen and part-time/full-time status where applicable.
 Please visit www.greatwestlife.com to review your claims history and obtain your HCSA statement including balance.

 What happens if I have excess claims from 2019?

 Under the HCSA, you can carry forward claims up to 12 months from the date of service.
 This means if you had more 2019 expenses than you had 2019 HCSA dollars, you can carry forward those claims for reimbursement against your 2020 HCSA balance.

 The Homewood Health Employee and Family Assistance Program (EFAP) is a professional, confidential, and proactive service to support you in all aspects of your life.

 Your EFAP can help with a variety of situations such as stress, anxiety, life change and transitions, relationship concerns, etc. Your full suite of EFAP services includes counselling, Life Smart Coaching and Online resources.

-Click here to review the Homewood Health EFAP resources available to you and to get contact information.
+To review all the Homewood Health EFAP resources available to you and to get contact information Click here.